sourcebroker/deployer-extended/README.md

 Example call when you are on your local instance can be:

-    dep db:pull live
+    dep db:move live dev

+This will move database from live instance to dev instance.

 It will do following:
 1) First it runs db:export task on target instance and get the "dumpcode" as return to use it in next commands.
 2) Then it runs db:download (with "dumpcode" value from first task).
-3) Then it runs db:process_dump (with "dumpcode" value from first task).
+3) Then it runs db:process (with "dumpcode" value from first task).
 4) Then it runs db:import (with "dumpcode" value from first task).

-#### db:process_dump
+#### db:process

-This command will run replace on the sql dump file.
-Its sometimes needed to remove or replace some strings directly on sql file before importing.
+This command will run some defined commands on pure sql file as its sometimes needed to remove or replace some strings directly on sql file before importing.

 There is required option --dumpcode to be passed.

-      dep db:process_dump --dumpcode=0772a8d396911951022db5ea385535f66
+      dep db:process --dumpcode=0772a8d396911951022db5ea385535f66

 __Notice!:__ Usually you do not need to run this command as its part of db:pull and db:move command.